The ABBA Generation

 The ABBA Generation is the debut studio album by Swedish pop group A-Teens.
 It was released on 25 August 1999 by Stockholm Records.
 The album is composed of cover versions of well-known ABBA songs.
 The album spawned four singles, "Mamma Mia", "Gimme!
 Gimme!
 Gimme!
 (A Man After Midnight)", "Super Trouper", and "Dancing Queen".

+The album reached number one in Sweden and Argentina.
+In the United States, the album peaked at seventy-one on the Billboard 200 Albums Chart and was certified Gold.

+Background

+In 1998, Marie, Sara, Dhani, and Amit came together to form the ABBA-Teens and began recording their debut album which would consist entirely of covers of ABBA songs.
+Their first single, "Mamma Mia", was first released in April 1999 in their native Sweden where it stayed at number one for eight consecutive weeks.
+Following this release, the group's name was changed to the A-Teens to avoid litigation.
+"Mamma Mia" was released internationally following their name change and topped the charts in over ten countries.

+Further singles from the album were hits in Sweden: "Super Trouper" peaked at number two and "Gimme!
+Gimme!
+Gimme!
+(A Man After Midnight) peaked at number ten; both songs charted moderately worldwide.
+"Happy New Year" was released as a standalone single in Sweden at the end of 1999 and peaked at number four.

+In March 2000, the group released the single "Dancing Queen".
+The single reached ninety-five on the Billboard Hot 100 and sold over 500,000 copies in the U.S. alone, being certified Gold.
+Coinciding with this release, the band embarked on a promotional tour of the United States and was an opening act for the Britney Spears tour later that summer.

 Critical reception

-Despite its commercial success around the world, the album received overwhelmingly negative reviews from music critics.
-Giving the album three out of five stars, Alex Henderson of AllMusic said that the groups "versions of ABBA gems like "Take a Chance on Me", "Mamma Mia", "Dancing Queen", and "Voulez-Vous" aren't brilliant, but they're enjoyable—and they show just how well the songs have held up over time."
+Despite its commercial success around the world, the album received generally negative reviews from music critics.
+Alex Henderson of AllMusic said that the group's "versions of ABBA gems like "Take a Chance on Me", "Mamma Mia", "Dancing Queen", and "Voulez-Vous" aren't brilliant, but they're enjoyable—and they show just how well the songs have held up over time."
 He concluded his review by saying, “All things considered, The ABBA Generation is a pleasing, if unremarkable, testament to the durability of ABBA's songs."
 In an average review for The A.V.
 Club, Steven Thompson wrote, "Pop music doesn't get more marginal than a collection of overdriven dance-pop covers, but The ABBA Generation succeeds on its own modest terms."

 David Hiltbrand of Entertainment Weekly gave the album a B+, saying that the group "look and sound better than their supergroup heroes; even the music is spruced up, thanks to a cast of savvy Swedish producers."
 Writing for Rolling Stone, Arion Berger gave the album one and a half out of five stars, saying that "all the keyboard doodling and note-for-note diligence in Scandinavia wouldn't help these poseurs bring the pure-pop greatness of the real ABBA to life."